tomjoht/learnapidoc/_includes/content/activities/ajax_api_request.md

     }
     ```

-8. And also remove the comma after `"method": "GET"`.
+8. Also remove the comma after `"method": "GET"`.

     Your final code should look like this: